googleapis/nodejs-logging/README.md

-[Stackdriver Logging](https://cloud.google.com/logging/docs) allows you to store, search, analyze, monitor, and alert on log data and events from Google Cloud Platform and Amazon Web Services.
+[Google Cloud Logging](https://cloud.google.com/logging/docs) allows you to store, search, analyze, monitor, and alert on log data and events from Google Cloud Platform and Amazon Web Services.

+If you require lightweight dependencies, an experimental, minified version of this library is available at [@google-cloud/logging-min](https://www.npmjs.com/package/@google-cloud/logging-min).
+Note: `logging-min` is experimental, and its feature surface is subject to change.

 A comprehensive list of changes in each version may be found in